Secondary and Higher Education Division

 Secondary and Higher Education Division (মাধ্যমিক ও উচ্চ শিক্ষা বিভাগ) is a Bangladesh government division under the Ministry of Education responsible for secondary and higher education in Bangladesh.
 It is the highest policy making body concerning Secondary and Tertiary education in Bangladesh.
 It is responsible for overseeing 25227 High schools and 37 public universities and 92 private universities.
-Md.
-Sohorab Hossain is the Secretary and Head of the Division.
+Rehana Pervin is the Secretary and Head of the Division.

 History

 On 30 November 2016, the Government of Bangladesh divided the Education Ministry into two divisions, Secondary and Higher Education Division and Technical and Madrasah Education Division.